-If your battery drains after sitting a few days in your car, truck, motorcycle, tractor, camper or other fused circuit, this can be easily troubleshooted with below steps using a multimeter.
+If your battery drains after sitting a few days in your car, truck, motorcycle, tractor, camper or other fused circuit, the problem can be easily troubleshooted with below steps only using a multimeter.

 Before testing, make sure you have a fully charged battery installed and there is no corrosion on your battery terminals causing an insulation barrier between the battery and the terminals.
-Corroded battery posts not only prevent the vehicle from starting, but also prevent the battery taking charge from the alternator, external charger, or a jump from jumper cables.
+Corroded battery posts not only prevent the vehicle from providing electrical power or starting, but also prevents the battery taking charge from the alternator, external charger, or from jumper cables.